New to Orienteering?

-Our Saturday informal meetings have a minimum of two courses - a 2-3k Short (or 'Orange') and technical Long (or 'Green') for advanced orienteers.
+Our Saturday informal meetings have a minimum of two courses - a 2-3k easy 'Short' (or 'Orange') and a harder 'Long' (or 'Green') for more experienced orienteers.
 This is a sport for the whole family!

-Running or walking gear recommended - and bring a waterproof, spare shoes and warm clothes for after.
+Running or walking gear recommended - bring a waterproof, spare shoes and warm clothes for after.
 Compass useful but not essential for easy courses.
 Bring a whistle if you have one.
 Bigger events may have catering and toilets, but that's the exception to the rule so make your own arrangements.
 Arrive in good time and allow an hour or so to do your course.
 Let the organiser know you are a beginner so they can help you.
 Children under 12 must be accompanied by an adult unless they are experienced orienteers.
-Beginners 'On the Day' checklist (PDF)

 Get a preview of some orienteering maps on RouteGadget - and see some of the routes runners have chosen!

 You can do it in towns too!
 Fancy a go at urban orienteering?
 Take a look at the map from Penrith Urban Nopesport Final.

 The World Orienteering Championships were held in the Inverness area in 2015 - see a selection of videos here on YouTube

 The IOF (International Orienteering Federation) website has orienteering news from all over the world, and resources include a video library.